iotJumpway/Intel-Examples/Intel-Edison/_DOCS/5-Installing-Motion.md

 PLEASE NOTE:

 - This is a basic tutorial that will result in an insecure stream, in project tutorials where we use Linux Motion, we will take you through creating a secure stream.
-- This tutorial does provide instructions on using the password feature of Linux Motion, please use a secure username and password.
 - Motion will store images on your Edison, if you do not keep on top of them your diskspace will quickly fill up.

 ## Hardware Requirements